dpieknik/dpieknik/README.md

 <h1>Hi, I'm Daniel! </h1>

 <h2>***** NOTE ****</h2>
-<h2>Please bear with me as this is a work in progress.
+<b>Please bear with me as this is a work in progress.
 I will continue to add my past projects as
 I have time to do so.
 There are many cybersecurity projects, including a breakdown of my homelab, as well as blurbs about talks I have done and have planned, articles I post, more Python projects, over a decade of IT work, and other content as new projects come down the pipeline that will make their way here for archive.
 This has certainly been an eye-opening project which has earned its way into a blog post.
 This would not have been so daunting if I had done this earlier in my technology career.
 I will definitely be promoting an early start of a GitHub to my colleagues and students.
-Another "don't do what I did" story for the win :)</h2>
+Another "don't do what I did" story for the win :)</b>
+<b>In the meantime, I'm happy to share my experiences with my fellow students and professionals.
+By
+sharing our collective knowledge, we can learn, grow, and achieve.
+Please feel free to reach out if you have any questions, want to talk tech, or just want to compare notes.</b>

 <h2>👨‍💻 Cybersecurity & Scripting Projects:</h2>